peterzrz/NAS_Transformer/README.md

 <img src="https://github.com/peterzrz/NAS_Transformer/blob/master/images/img4.png>

-# Conclusion
+# Conclusion and Observations
 - The lack of significant improvement in accuracy when using the more advanced ViT model shows the inability of NAS to work with ViT model.
 The Controller Loss graph also backs this claim up.
 However, this could also because of our insufficient training iterations.

-- We observed that the NAS approach, when being applied to CNN, is very robust to the increase of hyperparameters to tune.
+- The NAS approach, when being applied to CNN, is very robust to the increase of hyperparameters to tune.
 The convergence time and #hyperparameters tend to have a linear relationship.
 In addition, it is insensitive to the dataset’s complexity.

 - NAS has some major limitations.
 There is no obvious method to tune its “own” hyperparameters: exploration constant, # training epochs, etc. It is also sensitive to the random hyperparameter initialization.

-- As a next step, we want to devote more GPU on Transformer to account for its abnormal behaviors and discover methods of finding optimal constants/hyperparameters for the Controller.

 # Acknowledgements
 Code heavily inspired by [wallarm/nascell-automl](https://github.com/wallarm/nascell-automl)